openmediavault/openmediavault-docs/index.rst

 Linux.

 * It's available for x86 and ARM platforms.
-* Features a full Web Administration interface
+* Features a full Web Administration interface.
 * Can be controlled via SSH, if enabled.
-* Access to file storage is possible with a variety of different protocols such as FTP, SMB/CIFS or NFS and can be controlled with Access Right Management for Users and Groups.
+* Access to file storage is possible with a variety of different protocols such as FTP, SMB/CIFS or NFS and can be controlled with Access Right Management for users and groups.

 |omv| is primarily designed to be used in home environments or small home
 offices, but is not limited to those scenarios.
 It is a simple and easy to use